-Sinclair said his first experience with the feature was in 1985 following his purchase of a 1982 Mazda 626 with a manual transmission.
-He too wondered if cruise control saves gas but found it difficult to get an accurate analysis.
+Sinclair said his first experience with the feature was in 1985 while driving a 1982 Mazda 626 with a manual transmission.
+He too wondered if cruise control saved gas but found it difficult to get an accurate analysis.

 “Calculating mileage was hit or miss, relying on the fuel gauge to calculate gallons burned between full and half-full,” Sinclair said.
 “My mileage always seemed much lower than what the car was supposed to achieve.
 I noticed that in certain situations, the engine screamed to high [revolutions per minute] to get back to the selected speed.
 How can that save gas?
-Also, since cruise control is almost always used on the highway, would it make a difference if used with windows up and air conditioning on or windows down and A/C off?
+Also, since cruise control is almost always used on the highway, would it make a difference if used with closed windows and air conditioning or with open windows and the A/C off?
 It was difficult to tell.”

 Planning a road trip?
 Want to compare the costs to fly or drive?
 Visit AAA Gas Prices for a road trip planner gas cost calculator that you can use to find out how much you will spend on gas during your next driving trip or vacation.

-“Having little opportunity to use it and modern systems complicated to the point of frustration, my answer would be a resounding ‘no,’” he said.
+“Having little opportunity to use it and modern systems complicating it to the point of frustration, my answer would be a resounding ‘no,’” he said.

 How Cruise Control Works